 Giving a class presentation can be stressful under the best of circumstances.
 However, the effective use of presentation software to organize and structure the content of your work can help ease your anxiety.
-Here are a few things to keep in mind.
+Here are a few things to keep in mind as you develop your presentation.

 Using Presentation Software Effectively